marinasundstrom/todo-app/docs/design.md

 Every unique business object belongs to an entity type.
 For example, ``Order`` or ``Customer``.

+An entity owns its data and has behavior, or actions, defined with it, which affects it.
+For example, for an order the action might be completing it.
+Completing and order causes the order status to be set to ”completed” and preventing further updates.

-The consequence is that if two instances of an entity type share the same identity (Id) then they represent the same thing, regardless of whether the values of their properties are different.
-Then the challenge is about determine which individual representation is most up-to-date.
+If two instances of an entity type share the same identity (Id) then they represent the same object, regardless of whether the values of their properties are different.
+Then the challenge is about determining which individual representation is valid and most up-to-date.

 #### Aggregates